j-morano/rrwnet/README.md

 ## Basic usage

-The models can be easily used by using the `model.py` code and loading the weights using Hugging Face 🤗.
+The models can be easily used with the `model.py` code and loading the weights with Hugging Face 🤗.
 The only requirement is to have the `torch` and `huggingface_hub` packages installed.

 ```python
 from huggingface_hub import PyTorchModelHubMixin